haxys/MTGA-Decks/Notes/deckbuilding.md

 Effective documentation helps you understand the evolution of your deck and make informed decisions:

 **Change Logs:**

 - **Maintain Change Logs:** Keep a change log to document all revisions, including card additions, removals, and adjustments to the mana base.
 Note the reasons for each change and the results observed during playtesting.

 **Performance Notes:**

 - **Track Performance:** Keep detailed notes on your deck’s performance in different matchups and play environments.
 Identify patterns and recurring issues that need addressing.
 - **Analyze Trends:** Regularly analyze performance notes to identify trends and areas for improvement.
 Use this information to guide future revisions.

 **Review Sessions:**

 - **Periodic Reviews:** Periodically review your change logs and performance notes to evaluate the overall progress of your deck.
 Use this information to make strategic adjustments and ensure continuous improvement.

+### Conclusion

 By handling major overhauls thoughtfully and tracking changes meticulously, you can maintain a high level of performance and adaptability in your deck.
 These advanced techniques ensure that your deck remains competitive and aligned with your strategic goals, regardless of the evolving metagame and new card releases.
+Next, we will wrap up with some final thoughts on embracing the organic process of deckbuilding and continuous learning.

 ## Chapter 7: Final Thoughts